ubccr/xdmod/docs/upgrade.md

 You may upgrade directly from 8.5.0 or 8.5.1.

+This is the first version of Open XDMoD that supports GPU data in the jobs realm.
+Since Open XDMoD 6.5 data from slurm (`ReqGRES`) has been ingested into the database, but not displayed in the portal.
+These jobs may now be re-ingested and any GPU data will be used.

 ### Configuration File Changes

 The `xdmod-upgrade` script will migrate user editable configuration files to